albertoforni/brewery/README.md

-help                          - shows this output init                          - creates .breweryfile.json in your HOME folder with the formulas that are currently installed in brew and brew cask install [cask] [formula]      - installs the formula and adds it to .breweryfile.json list                          - shows the installed formulas uninstall [cask] [formula]    - uninstalls a formula and removes it from .breweryfile.json
+help                          - shows this output init                          - creates .breweryfile.json in your HOME folder with the formulas that are currently installed in brew and brew cask install [cask] [formula]      - with no arguments installs the formulas from .breweryfile.json.
+With arguments installs the formula and adds it to .breweryfile.json list                          - shows the installed formulas uninstall [cask] [formula]    - uninstalls a formula and removes it from .breweryfile.json
 ```